SamueleD98/assignment_1/README.md

 ---

+# Assignment2

+In this second assignment of the Experimental Robotics Laboratory course, the architecture developed in the first assignment is integrated with a robotic simulation.

+Below all the differences from the prior assignment are depicted.
+Also the documentation above linked has been integrated.

 ## Introduction

 This repository contains ROS-based software for controlling a robot.
 The main component is a state-machine that represent the robot behaviour according to the environment and to some stimulus.